The Architecture of Formation

 But development rarely works that way.

 When foundational elements are missing, the entire structure becomes unstable.
-Parents struggle to provide guidance.
-Institutions attempt to compensate through rules and oversight.

-The problem is not the materials.
+The problem is not always the materials.

-It is the sequence.
+Often, it is the sequence.

 Building Capable Human Beings